Printing Terms

 Off-machine Coating

-paper after it comes off the papermaking machine rather than while it is still on the machine.
+The process of coating paper after it comes off the papermaking machine rather than while it is still on the machine.
 Off–machine coaters may be used to add a single layer of coating to a paper, or to add a second layer to a paper that has already been machine coated.
 See also coated paper.

 Offset